 How is Dependency Determined?

-When you submit the FAFSA, your answers to multiple questions on the application will determine your dependency status.
-If you are considered independent you report only your own income and assets and the income of your spouse.
-If you are considered a dependent student, you must report your parent’s income and assets along with your own.
-A parent must also sign the FAFSA.
+Students are classified as dependent or independent based on information submitted on the FAFSA.
+When a FAFSA is submitted, the answers to multiple questions on the application will determine dependency status.
+If considered independent, the student will report only their own income and assets and the income of a spouse.
+If considered a dependent student, parent(s) income and assets are also reported, and a parent must also sign the FAFSA.

 The federal criteria for independent status is not based on the student physically residing with the parents or on the parents providing financial support.
 The philosophy behind the criteria is that parents should be the first resource to pay for their child’s college education–before all other taxpayers.